-The following table provides information regarding the number of shares of common stock acquired and the value realized pursuant to the exercise of stock options during 2020 by each of the Named Executive Officers.
+The following table provides information regarding the number of shares of common stock acquired and the value realized pursuant to the vesting of RSUs during 2021 by each of the Named Executive Officers.
+No stock options were exercised by the Named Executive Officers during 2021.